What are tokens and in which way are they beneficial?

 CSV File Participant Import

-If participant data is obtained from a LDAP query, this can be done by the system administrator in the config-Idap.php file.
+If participant data is obtained from a LDAP query, this can be done by the system administrator using the LDAP plugin.

 The buttons Display participants and View in CPDB (central participant database) lead to participant overviews and provide valuable insights on the status of survey participants as well as offer options to edit participant details.

-Things worth knowing about when working with LimeSurvey tokens
+Things worth knowing about when working with LimeSurvey participants

 If neither a fully closed-access mode nor an open-access mode is desired, LimeSurvey also offers a hybrid access mode which allows the survey to be taken by the general public, but with the addition of requiring a token to participate.
 All that has to be done in this case is to turn on the option Allow public registration in the main survey settings.